Is Cannabis Legal in Minnesota?

-Beginning in spring 2015, Minnesotans with qualified medical conditions began receiving certification from Minnesota-licensed health care practitioners, submitting applications to the MDH and enrolling in a patient registry.
+Beginning in spring 2015, and under the terms of new Minnesota marijuana laws, Minnesotans with qualified medical conditions began receiving certification from Minnesota-licensed health care practitioners, submitting applications to the MDH, and enrolling in a patient registry.
 In July 2018, they were able to purchase cannabis from distribution facilities set up by medical cannabis manufacturers.

 Smokable cannabis is not available.
 Instead, patients must take cannabis in the form of a liquid, pill, topical cream, or vape.